ZJU-ACES-ISE/chatunitest-core/README.md

 mvn clean install
 ```

-### 1. Add the Following Dependency to the `pom.xml` File of the Maven Plugin
+### 1. Add the following dependency to the `pom.xml` file of the Maven plugin
-Make sure the version in the core's `pom.xml` matches the version of the dependency you are adding:
+Make sure the version in the core's pom matches the version of the imported dependency.
 ```xml
 <dependency>
     <groupId>io.github.ZJU-ACES-ISE</groupId>